DAM Terms You Need To Know

 Digital Rights Management (DRM)

 The protection of digital intellectual property.
-This can include the use of technology to prevent illegal copying, or the layers of control applied to media to stratify who has permissions to access and use materials.
+This can include the use of technology to prevent illegal copying, or the layers of control applied to media to stratify who has permission to access and use materials.

 Taking a physical item (photograph, tape cassette, videotape, film reel) and scanning its contents to create as high-quality a digital version as possible.
 Since all physical media is susceptible to degradation and damage and the hardware to play them will continue to become obsolete, digitization is an important part of preserving your history.